demichie/IMEX_SfloW2D_v2/EXAMPLES/EXAMPLE_SLOPE/README.txt

-This example simulate a flow supercritical flow (Ri<1) entering from the left of the domain.
+This example simulate a supercritical flow (Ri<1) entering from the left of the domain.
 An initial slope is followed by a flat topography and a discontinuity.
 There is no sedimentation and no entrainment.
 No friction is considered in this test (RHEOLOGY_FLAG=F).
 Instead of the total energy equation, a simpler transport equation (pure advection) for the temperature is solved (ENERGY_FLAG=F).